404mat/setup-vscode/README.md

 ## Keybinds

-I currently use the default keybinds, but if they change I will put them here.
-I also added Cmd+N to toggle the secondary sidebar.
+The main difference from the default is that I use Cmd+N to toggle the secondary sidebar (AI Chat).
+You can find the [keybinds here](./vscode-keybinds.json).